BCDevOps/matomo-openshift/README.md

 ## Deployment / Configuration
 The templates provided in the `openshift` folder include everything that is necessary to create the required builds and deployments.

-In order to run Fathom on the openshift cluster, you MUST install [openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools)
+To run Matomo on openshift you **MUST** install [openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools) and have them available on your path

+By default, Matomo uses the artifactory docker registry.
+If you are going to keep the default settings artifactory **MUST** be enabled in your OCP cluster, otherwise you will have to tweak the param file to specify your docker registry.

+#####Running with Artifactory:
-There should already be a "artifacts-default-******" secret in the tools environment of your openshift cluster.
+There should already be a "artifacts-default-\*\*\*\*\*\*" secret in the tools environment of your openshift cluster.
 Copy the username and password of this secret and run the following command in each environment you wish to build/deploy to. (example: tools and dev / tools and prod)
 ~~~
 oc create secret docker-registry artifactory-creds \